Isaiah Rashad

-In March 2013, Rashad signed to the Carson, California-based record label Top Dawg Entertainment.
-On January 28, 2014, he released Cilvia Demo, his first extended play, via digital distribution.
-Cilvia Demo was met with widespread acclaim from music critics and charted at number 40 on the US Billboard 200.
-Off the buzz from the release of the EP, Rashad was named to the 2014 XXL freshman class.
-On September 2, 2016, he released his debut studio album, The Sun's Tirade, to further acclaim.
-The album peaked at number 17 on the Billboard 200.
-On July 30, 2021, he released his long-awaited second album, The House Is Burning.
+McClain signed with the Carson, California-based record label, Top Dawg Entertainment to release his debut mixtape, Cilvia Demo (2014).
+Met with universal acclaim, it marked his first entry on the Billboard 200 and foresaw McClain's inclusion as part of XXL Magazine's 2014 Annual Freshman Class issue.
+His debut studio album, The Sun's Tirade (2016) was met continued praise and peaked at number 17 on the chart.
+McClain signed with Warner Bros.
+Records to release his long-delayed second album and major label debut, The House Is Burning (2021).

 Early life

 Isaiah Rashad Joel McClain was born on May 16, 1991, in Chattanooga, Tennessee.
 He was raised primarily by his mother, who is a hairdresser.
 When he was young, Rashad's father would let him stay up late while they listened to Too $hort and Scarface.
 His father left the family when Rashad was three.
 Rashad briefly had ambitions of becoming a preacher.
 After his stepbrother lent him a copy of OutKast's ATLiens in junior high, Rashad started spending most of his time rapping.
 In his youth, Isaiah's mother and stepfather were part of the Five-Percent Nation and he recounts going to a mosque with them.